How do you get rid of excess water when cooking?

 Cooking a soup, stew, or sauce uncovered allows water to evaporate, so if your goal is to reduce a sauce or thicken a soup, skip the lid.
 The longer you cook your dish, the more water that will evaporate and the thicker the liquid becomes—that means the flavors become more concentrated, too.

-How do you fix watery jambalaya?
+How do you stop watery stew?